 - Use a baby spoon to fill the wells of a silicone peanut butter cup mold.
 Use a silicone spatula to scrape across the tops of the wells to remove the excess.
 Use the silicone spatula to scrape out as much of the frosting from the pyrex cup as feasible.

 - Drop another batch of frosting in the Pyrex cup and color it with the red food coloring.
 We want pastel colors so a pinkish hue is desired.
 You don’t need to scrub clean the mixer blades or Pyrex cup since the small traces of yellow frosting will blend in with the pink.

 - Clean out the Pyrex cup and clean the mixing blades.
 Dry them and repeat steps 3 and 4 using blue, then green.
 Again, no need to scrub clean going from blue to green.

 - Put the molds in freezer to until the frosting is frozen hard.

 - Remove from the freezer, and pop out the frosting bombs onto a cutting sheet.
 If they’re too cold to cut cleanly, wait 60 seconds for them to thaw slightly.
 Cut them into halves.
 They will most likely break apart a little.

 Don’t worry about it.
 Work fast before they thaw too much.
 Dump everything into an empty ice cream container and return to the freezer immediately.
 If you made extra, store them in ziploc freezer bags.

 - Follow your ice cream maker’s directions for making ice cream.
-One to two minutes before the ice cream is done, add the frosting bombs.
-Use a silicone spatula to remove the ice cream from the ice cream maker using a silicone spatula into the container.
+Add quartered frosting bombs to the ice cream maker approximately ten minutes before it’s done.
+Remove from the ice cream maker using a silicone spatula into the container.
 Freeze until solid.